Civic Life, Moral Philosophy

 To live virtuously in public life requires accepting a sober truth:

 trust, once given, must be maintained.
+And maintenance requires examination, and re-examination when needed.

 This is not suspicion for its own sake.